ataberk-xyz/ataberk-xyz.github.io/_posts/2019-08-03-hackthebox-fortune-writeup-eng.md

 3. Click to View Certificates button.
 4. Click to Import button.
 5. Select your "intermediate.cert.p12" file and import.
-6. It will ask for passphrase which you select before.
+6. It will ask for the passphrase which you have selected before.

 After these steps, you will see your imported certificate.